arbuh/go-learning/notes/cli.md

 ## Modules

 `go mod init <project name>` - init a project

-`go mod tidy` - clean up dependencies (TODO: what does it exectly do?)
+## Dependencies

+`go get <package-url>` - download and add to the module a dependency `go get -u ./...` - update all dependencies to the latest minor or patch `go get -u=patch ./...` - update all dependencies to the latest patch `go mod tidy` - clean up dependencies